 - Include fresh salads and vegetables to your meals—make these fill at least half of your plate.

 - Drink plenty of water throughout the day to keep your body well hydrated.

 - Become a label reader.
 Look out for hidden fats, simple and artificial sugars, artificial colors and flavors, and any chemicals and ingredients used as preservatives.

-Dr. Fazylova and Staff at Radiance Aesthetic & Wellness strive to provide a holistic and individualized treatment to help you on your journey to a better health and vibrant appearance.
+Dr. Fazylova and Staff at ReBalance of Radiance Aesthetic & Wellness strive to provide a holistic and individualized treatment to help you on your journey to a better health and vibrant appearance.

 Aesthetic, Integrative Health & Functional Medicine Specialist

 New York, NY 10022